Carving Memories: continued line, continued place, 2019.

 Read full artist statement here: Carving Memories propagation by roots_Tamika Grant-Iramu_2019

 Carving Memories: propagation by roots was debuted at the Cairns Indigenous Art Fair (CIAF) 2019 where it was prized the Westpac Emerging Artist Award.

 Rosalie (sunset), 2019.

 Rosalie (sunset) continues to investigate the displacement of an antique toy bear in a suburban Brisbane landscape, as seen in the first of the series, Rosalie (ochre).
 Inspired by a series of photographs, the process of taking this bear on a journey evokes the curiosity of childhood, reimagining the familiar and seeking knowledge through exploration.
 By embracing this process I am able to incorporate the abstract nature of linocut carving to reconnect with the micro worlds of my suburban environment.
-The physicality of linocut carving and depicting a narrative is strongly connected to my Torres Strait Islander heritage.
-Linocut carving is not simply used as a tool for visualising this environment but one that elevates my curiosity and maintains my connection with my heritage and home.
+Linocut carving is not simply used as a tool for visualising this environment but one that elevates my artistic curiosity and maintains a connection with my home.